Zilliqa/scilla-docs/docs/source/scilla-checker.rst

 The Analysis in Detail
 **********************

-The analysis works by continually analysing the transitions of the contract until no further information is gathered.
+The analysis works by continually analysing the transitions and procedures of the contract until no further information is gathered.

 The starting point for the analysis is the incoming message that invokes the contract's transition, the outgoing messages and events